About Our Compost | Black Earth Compost

 Our Compost Facilities

-Our compost is made at three facilities through out New England.
+Our compost is made at four facilities through out New England.
 These centers serve as local nutrient recyclers, sourcing material sustainably from the community, to be returned to the community.
 Reducing our need for imported synthetic fertilizers and making our state more resilient.

 Check 'em Out